Interpretability from the Ground Up: Stakeholder-Centric Design of Automated Scoring in Educational Assessments: A Principled Framework for Interpretable Automated Scoring

-An example of \textsc{AnalyticScore}'s model explanation is shown in the right panel of Figure~\ref{fig:analyticgrade}.
+An example of \textsc{AnalyticScore}'s model explanation is shown in the far right panel of Figure~\ref{fig:analyticgrade}.
 By demonstrating human-understandable features of the response (Principle~\ref{prin:grounded}) and the exact decision process (Principle~\ref{prin:traceable}), the explanation transparently and faithfully reveals the actual scoring mechanism used (Principle~\ref{prin:faithful}).
-If, based on the explanation, the model is suspected to have made an error (e.g., C6 should be a check, not a triangle), a human inspector can modify the featurization and rerun the scoring algorithm (Principle~\ref{prin:interchangeable}), which is also how the ``if instead...'' explanation is generated.
+If, based on the explanation, the model is suspected to have made an error (e.g., C6 should be a check, not a triangle), a human inspector can modify the featurization and recalculate the score by following the scoring algorithm (Principle~\ref{prin:interchangeable}), which is also how the ``if instead...'' explanation is generated.

 The structure of \textsc{AnalyticScore}'s scoring model is akin to Concept Bottleneck Models \cite{koh2020concept,yang2023language} in that we enforce a layer of intermediate representations with human-understandable ``concepts.''
-Our framework ensures that the intermediate features have human-understandable values that are associated with explicitly identifiable elements (Principle~\ref{prin:grounded}), as opposed to characteristics that are inferred from the response.
+Our framework ensures that the intermediate features have human-understandable values associated with explicitly identifiable elements of student work (Principle~\ref{prin:grounded}), as opposed to inferred characteristics.